fumitakamy/nonlinear-econometric-lab/README.md

-There are several codes on Fractional Frequency Fourer (FFF) methods Name of branch: EViews codes
+There are several codes on the Fractional Frequency Fourier (FFF) methods Name of branch: EViews codes

 0 Data set